parthnan/AntiGrav-WavesurfingBot/README.md

 Project to create a competitive Robot team of 3 Robots using Java for Robocode(https://robocode.sourceforge.io/) to fight in a 3 v 3 v 3 tournament.
 Free For All matches with a 3 bot team, opposing 3 bot team, and a standard "Walls.bot" team.
 This bot team won the tournament of decisively, with 13 victories and 0 losses, while also being a lightweight bot(<25kB).

-# Summary of the bots
+# Summary of the strategy coded in the robot team
-The bot uses two main strategies called AntiGravity(反重力)[link 1] for unpredictable (complex pattern) movement and Wavesurfing for finding targets from opposing teams regardless of angular orientation(like a 360 degree Radar).
+The bot uses two main strategies called AntiGravity(反重力)[link 1 below] for unpredictable (complex pattern) movement and Wavesurfing[link 3 below] for finding targets from opposing teams regardless of angular orientation(like a 360 degree Radar).
 A third and easy-to implement Ramming stategy, or physically colliding with opponents also used for attacking.

 The details for these three strategies and their implementation is in the two files : PRESENTATION and DETAILREPORT (in Japanese, tournament held in Japan.).